 Cataracts are caused when the lens of the eye, which focuses light on the retina, becomes clouded.
 If you are suffering from cataracts, light will not pass through the lens properly, and your vision may be impaired.

-The lens is mostly made of water and protein.
-The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.
-But as we age, some of the protein may clump together causing cloudiness in a small area of the lens – a cataract.
-Over time, the cataract may grow larger and affect more of the lens, making it harder to see.
+The lens of the eye is mostly made up of protein and water.
+This protein is structured in a very precise way, to keep the lens clear and allow light to pass through.
+However, as we get older, some of the protein can begin to gather together, causing cloudiness in a small area of the lens which is known as a cataract.
+Without treatment, the cataract can continue to grow, impacting more of the lens and causing the symptoms of cataracts to become worse.

 - Steroid medication prescribed over a long period of time

 - Other eye conditions, such as long-term uveitis, retinal detachment, retinitis pigmentosa, and glaucoma

 - Over-exposure to ultraviolet (UV) radiation, including sunlamps, tanning booths, and sunlight

 - Having had vitrectomy surgery

 If you suffer from cataracts, then surgery is the best way to rectify the problem.
 Here at Optegra, we offer two main types of cataract treatment, including traditional cataract surgery and refractive cataract surgery.
 To find out more, take a look at our cataract treatment page.

 Our world-class team of ophthalmic surgeons have an abundance of experience in performing cataract surgery procedures.
 You will see the same consultant all the way through the process, from the initial examination to your cataract surgery aftercare.
 Combine this with the innovative, industry-leading technology we use, and you won’t find better than Optegra.

 Read our cataract surgery reviews to see what our customers have to say about us, or book a consultation to find out if cataract surgery could be right for you.